Campaign of the Month: August 2014

 Salvatore leads the Narsene Lasombra and other Cainites of Venice who have undertaken the pilrimage of the Fourth Crusade.
 His coterie is directly and unashamedly concerned only with seeing the realisation of the Crusade’s debts to Venice, although the establishment of more autonomous Venetian quarters in various ports along the pilgrimage’s route is their stated aim.
 La Fratellanza Serena (the Serene Brotherhood), as the coterie calls itself, consists of Salvatore himself, his childe, Georgio di Renzo (who lends his talent for black market endeavours), his fellow Narsene Lasombra ancillae Silvio Veccio (a skilled sea-borne warrior), Father Pietri Ancini and Brother Carmichael Mattachio (both thought to be influential in the Cainite Heresy), the Abyss Mystic known as Remigio del Nero, the Tzimisce Occultist Lando di Durazzo, and finally the Cappadocians Carmine and Justis Giovanni (the last belonging somewhat reluctantly).

 The maestro enjoys the personal favour of Prince Narses himself, and he works tirelessly for the aims and benefit of his grandsire.
 It is thought that the source of this favour lies in the fact that, like Narses himself, Salvatore appears to have won the Embrace for himself through his own ingenuity and ambition rather than merely have it bestowed upon him.
-Strangely, the Ligurian considers himself a proud and patriotic Venetian, even though it is merely his adopted home.
+Strangely, he considers himself a proud and patriotic Venetian, even though it is merely his adopted home.
 Indeed, Salvatore was born in Liguria, quite close to Venice’s traditional rival and occasional enemy, Genoa.
 The incongruency of his situation appears to be lost on Salvatore himself, however, as he apparently feels that since he was Embraced in Venice, that is all that matters.

 Lineage: Childe of Tribuno Faliero, Childe of Narses (diab), Childe of Galerius (d), Childe of Constantius, Childe of Montano, Childe of Lasombra